What you need to know about using fireworks in Ankeny

-The Ankeny City Council approved two new ordinances on the use and sale of fireworks during the regular council meeting on Monday night.
+The Ankeny City Council approved two new ordinances on the use and sale of fireworks.
 The new ordinances are in response to the new state fireworks legalization bill allowing the sale and use of fireworks that went into effect June 1.

 Regarding fireworks sales, the new ordinance allows the retail sale of first and second class fireworks in the M-2 Heavy Industrial District following the approval of a special use permit and licensure from the State Fire Marshall.
 Fireworks retail sales facilities will require special conditions, see Ordinance 1917 for full details on the sale of fireworks.
 Anyone wishing to purchase fireworks must be 18 years of age, per state law.